Foxandxss/angular-tips/source/_posts/2015-05-04-an-introduction-to-angular-2.markdown

 })
 ```

-On the other hand, we need a `login` and `logout` methods, the `isAuth` flag and also a reference to the user.
+Then we need a `login` and `logout` methods, the `isAuth` flag and also a reference to the user.
 Our component is now like:

 ```javascript home/home.js
 export class Home {